The Thing (song): Story

 The lyrics are of a first-person narration, describing the discovery on a beach of a large wooden box that is floating in the bay, which the narrator pulls out of the water.
 Whatever is in the box is never revealed, nor is it called "The Thing" in the lyrics.
 When the lyrics call for The Thing to be named, the vocals simply pause for three percussive knocks.
 For example, the first verse ends, "I discovered a [* **], right before my eyes!"
 The knocks are spaced unequally, occurring on counts 1, 3, and 4 of the song's 6/8 meter.
 The listener could substitute any three-syllable word or phrase their imagination might suggest that stresses its first and third syllables.

 The narrator is overjoyed by this discovery, which repels seemingly everyone else in this world (and the next).
 He takes the box into a pawnshop in his neighborhood, hoping to sell it, but is rejected by the proprietor with a threat to call the police.
-"Running for [his] life," the narrator takes the box home to his wife, who also rejects him-- and orders him never to return.
-Next, the narrator offers the box to a hobo, receiving first his assurance that he'll take "most any old thing," as he is desperate; when the homeless man sees what's in the box, he runs away.
+"Running for [his] life", the narrator takes the box home to his wife, who also rejects him—and orders him never to return.
+Next, the narrator offers the box to a hobo, receiving first his assurance that he'll take "most any old thing", as he is desperate; when the homeless man sees what's in the box, he runs away.
 The hapless narrator proceeds through the rest of his life unable to rid himself of The Thing, until he dies and arrives at the gates of Heaven, still with the box, only to be ordered by Saint Peter to "take it down below".
-The song closes with the narrator's warning not to open a tempting box found on the beach as he did, or "you'll never get rid of the [* **], no matter what ya do!"
+The song closes with the narrator's warning not to open a tempting box found on the beach as he did, or "you'll never get rid of the [* **], no matter whatcha do!"